hereariim/ESRF-NAPARI/README.md

-# DEEP NAPARI : Napari as a tool for deep learning project management
+# ESRF NAPARI : Napari as a tool for deep learning project management

 ![ESRF_Grenoble](https://github.com/hereariim/ESRF-NAPARI/assets/93375163/052ce4fc-cea1-478b-911b-0212242e4656)

-This document is part of the Hands on session of the MIFOBIO 2023.
+This document is part of the Hands on session of the ESRF User Meeting T1.
 The aim of this document is to show the value of napari in Deep learning project managemeent

 It is not intended to be a training session.
 That would require a lot of time to fully explore napari.
 The Hands on session for napari is a three-part discovery activity:
 - Introducing the napari visualisation tools